Phoenix1327/tea-action-recognition/README.md

 ```
 /data/xxx/xxx/something-something/video_frame_folder 100 12
 ```
-The path of the generated list files should be added into to [ops/dataset_configs.py](ops/dataset_configs.py)
+The path of the generated list files should be added into to `ops/dataset_configs.py`

 ### Training TEA

 We have provided several examples for training TEA models on different datasets.
-Please refer to Appendix B of our paper for more training details.
+Please refer to the Appendix B of [our paper]((https://arxiv.org/abs/2004.01398) for more training details.

 - To train TEA on Something-Something V1 dataset with 8 frames:
 ```